bakgaard/Stories/AdrexTheEngineer/Chapter2.md

 Yurgunn took a swig, and clarified:

 "Their armor are designed to make a noise of crickets when they move.
-It's some sort o' battle tactics, or what-not, and is associated with the chitinous... beetle like armor, which our new client wore beneath his cloak."
+It's some sort o' battle tactics, or what-not, and is associated with the chitinous... beetle-like armor, which our new client wore beneath his cloak."

 She held a pause - it didn't seem to have a reaction on Adrex.